Integrate passkeys into your Flutter apps with our open-source passkeys package

 3. Run the example app

-When you cloned the GitHub repo, make sure that you are now in the right directory to run the example app:
+When you cloned the GitHub repo, make sure that you are now in the root directory to run the example app.
+Also, make sure that you have a running virtual device or a physical device connected to your machine.

 Now, you are fully set and you can start signing up with your first passkey in the example by running the following command:

 Note that you share a relying party server with other Flutter developers for this example.
 Its user table is flushed every day.
 We have built the example this way to make it very simple to set up.
-For an example, this works totally fine, but if you want to build your own app you need your own relying party server.
+For an example, this works totally fine, but if you want to build your own app, you need your own relying party server.
 Moreover, you cannot run the example on physical iOS devices but only on a simulator (for Android, physical devices + emulators work).

 4. Configure your relying party server